ajayv-19/DL_Finetuning-with-LoRA/README.md

 This repository contains a custom Low-Rank Adaptation (LoRA) implementation for fine-tuning the RoBERTa-base model on the AGNEWS text classification task.
 The goal was to stay within a strict limit of **less than 1 million trainable parameters** while achieving competitive performance.

-> 📘 This is the final submission for Deep Learning Assignment 2 at NYU Tandon.
+>This is the final submission for Deep Learning Assignment 2 at NYU Tandon.

-## 📂 Project Structure
+## Project Structure

 ```
 ├── checkpoints/                  # Saved model checkpoints